Category: Employee Policies

 - Employers do not adequately train or provide proper resources to remote workers to ensure their success.

-- Some supervisors find it harder to manage someone who they cannot communicate with face-to-face, and are uncomfortable with them ...
+- Some supervisors find it harder to manage someone who they cannot communicate with face-to-face, and are uncomfortable with them working ...
 Read More

 In the “Odyssey” by Homer, Odysseus assigned the care and education of his son, Telemachus, to his trusted advisor Mentor.
 Borrowing from this ancient epic, today we use Mentor’s name to refer to someone who uses their knowledge to advise a less-experienced colleague.

 Over the last several decades, U.S. businesses have adopted mentoring as a training vehicle, mainly for young or new employees.
 Among Fortune 500 companies, 70 percent offer formal mentoring programs to employees.

 While some companies have structured mentoring processes, most smaller companies don’t.
 But mentoring new employees can take place without a formal program and with little to no expense.

 Mentorships can be an employee retention and recruiting tool